Last Updated on

 Different from the Family and Medical Leave Act, which only holds your position if you are out for childcare or medical leave, the Families First Act provides income to employees who are taking time off because of COVID-19.
 Check with your employer to see if you qualify.
 Paid Leave under the Families First Act equals 2/3 of the employee’s pay for up to 80 hours, and an additional 10 weeks of paid leave to care for a child who is home due to school or daycare closures as a result of the pandemic.

 Understanding what you may be eligible for based on your income level and status as an employee or contractor can be confusing.
-A tax accountant or financial advisor may be able to help you sort through your options for relief in this tumultuous time.
+A tax accountant or financial advisor may be able to help you sort through your options for assistance in this tumultuous time.

 Solvable is here to connect you with tax professionals who can help you.